givmo/couch_record/README.md

 Each property declaration creates a getter and setter for the property that handle conversion to and from the specified type.

-The `timestamps!` declaration creates properties fro created_at and updated_at and sets them on create and update.
+The `timestamps!` declaration creates properties for created_at and updated_at and sets them on create and update.

 ### Supported Types